-Integrated degree level Apprenticeship
+Integrated Degree Level Apprenticeship

-Manchester Metropolitan University Faculty of Health & Education Department of Social Care and Social Work Brooks Building Bonsall Street Manchester M15 6GX
+Manchester Metropolitan University

+Faculty of Health & Education

+Department of Social Care and Social Work

+Brooks Building

+Bonsall Street

+Manchester

+M15 6GX

-This handbook describes the course for which you are in the process of registering.
+This handbook describes the course on which you are registering.
 It describes the teaching, examination, assessment and other educational services offered by the University.